andrewmcodes/bridgetown-inline-svg/README.md

-## ⚠️ Maintenance Mode
+## 🚨 Archived

-This gem has been replaced by [ayushn21/bridgetown-svg-inliner] and will not be receiving further updates.
+This gem has been replaced by [ayushn21/bridgetown-svg-inliner] and has now been archived since it will not be receiving any future updates as Bridgetown v1.0.0 approaches, which will not be compatible with this gem.

-Upgrade to [ayushn21/bridgetown-svg-inliner] which has a MIT License and works with the latest versions of Bridgetown.
+**Upgrade to [ayushn21/bridgetown-svg-inliner] which has a MIT License and works with the latest versions of Bridgetown.**

 ---